NEXwiz/NEXwiz/README.md

 ---

-⭐️ *Open to internships, full-time roles, and impactful collaborations*
+⭐️ *Open to internships, full-time roles, and impactful collaborations!*